jiblime/clear-ck-gentoo-sources/README.md

 - Note: 5.3 has introduced `CONFIG_RQ_LLC` for CPUs with multiple last level caches which many new processors have; worth testing!

 -  `CONFIG_FORCE_IRQ_THREADING is not set`: This is only needed for those who are unable to boot when `CONFIG_FORCE_IRQ_THREADING=Y`, and is off by default.
+Users should try first try booting a kernel with it set on

-- BMQ notes: When switching schedulers, remember to run `make oldconfig`; CONFIG_SCHED_TIMESLICE isn't recommended to be tuned yet; CONFIG_HZ is dependent on application, vs. the recommended 100Hz for MuQSS
+- BMQ notes: When switching schedulers, remember to run `make oldconfig`;  CONFIG_HZ is dependent on application, vs. the recommended 100Hz for MuQSS; read [this](https://cchalpha.blogspot.com/2020/02/bmq-v55-r1-release.html) for notes on kernel param bmq.timeslice

 ## Gentoo Example Installation (WIP)